-- a.
-A written statement from a representative of an appropriate state or local agency, including, but not necessarily limited to, a law enforcement official, social worker, or a properly licensed or registered professional such as a psychiatrist, psychologist, or marriage and family therapist - b.
-A court order, including a temporary restraining order and injunction - 5.
-Any sibling of a student already in attendance in that school - 6.
-Any student whose parent/guardian is assigned to that school as his/her primary place of employment
+- 5. Is experiencing special circumstances that might be harmful or dangerous to the student in the current attendance area, including, but not limited to, threats of bodily harm or threats to the emotional stability of the student.
+Any such student may transfer to a district school that is at capacity and otherwise closed to transfers.
+To grant priority under these circumstances, the Superintendent or designee must have received either: (Education Code 35160.5) - a.
+A written statement from a representative of an appropriate state or local agency, including, but not necessarily limited to, a law enforcement official or a social worker, or a properly licensed or registered professional, including, but not necessarily limited to, a psychiatrist, psychologist, marriage and family therapist, clinical social worker, or professional clinical counselor - b.
+A court order, including a temporary restraining order and injunction - 6.
+Is a sibling of another student already attending that school - 7.
+Has a parent/guardian whose primary place of employment is that school